eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 As with the conditions, it is also possible to write JMESPath expressions for the notification message.
-If we use the example subscription above, the notification could be to send parameters which contains only some of the information from the aggregated object.
+If we use the example subscription above, the notification could be to send data extracted from the aggregated object.
 We could for example use the below JMESPath expression in the subscription notification message:

-    "{parameter: [{ name: 'artifactIdentity', value : to_string(@.identity) }, { name: 'testCase', value: to_string(@.testCaseExecutions[0].testCase.id) } { name: 'runpipeline', value : 'mybuildstep' }]}"
+    "{parameter: [{ name: 'artifactIdentity', value : to_string(@.identity) }, { name: 'testCase', value: to_string(@.testCaseExecutions[0].testCase.id) }]}"

-This expression only selects the field identity from the aggregated object and this is used as value for the parameter "artifactIdentity", and the complete notification message can be seen below:
+This expression selects the field identity from the aggregated object and this is used as value for the parameter "artifactIdentity".
+The second parameter is also extracted from the aggregation and results in a string value of the testcase id.
+The complete notification message can be seen below:

     parameters:
         artifactIdentity: pkg:maven/com.mycompany.myproduct/sub-system@1.1.0
         testCase: TC5
-        runpipeline: mybuildstep

 ## Failed notifications